-We draw attention to note 1(w) in the financial report which highlights that the Reporting unit incurred a trading loss of \$64,052 (2017: \$40,559) during the year and had an increase in net liabilities to \$8,407 (from \$55,645 net assets) as at 31 December 2018.
-These conditions, along with mitigating factors indicate the existence of significant uncertainty in relation to the ability of the entity to continue as a going concern and realise its assets and discharge its liabilities in the normal course of business.
+We draw attention to note 1(w) in the financial report which highlights that the Reporting unit had net liabilities of \$235,885 as at 31 December 2018 (31 December 2017 Net liabilities of \$285,030).
+This condition, along with mitigating factors indicate the existence of significant uncertainty in relation to the ability of the entity to continue as a going concern and realise its assets and discharge its liabilities in the normal course of business.